 Image Credit @ [Pixabay.com]

 Cybersecurity is a team sport.
-Whether your organization has a dedicated security team, Chief information security officer (CISO), or an IT leader who is managing security in addition to other responsibilities, they cannot succeed without the support of the management and the entire IT organization.
+Whether your organization has a dedicated security team, a Chief information security officer (CISO), or an IT leader who is managing security in addition to other responsibilities, they cannot succeed without the support of the management and the entire IT organization.
 Servers, databases, networks, and other IT assets are all interdependent, so effective IT security depends on collaboration.

 As a data professional, you are responsible for one of your organization’s most valuable assets—your data.
 The good news is that you do not need to become a security expert to help protect your data.
 There are a lot of things that every data professional can do to help secure your company’s data platform.